-We make sure that we use packaging material that has already been used for shipping as much as possible.
-We aim to reduce the amount of waste produced in our value chain by taking further steps in the future.
-By implementing an asset decommissioning strategy, we want to make sure to reuse products and resources instead of binning them.
+We make sure that we use packaging material that has already been used for shipping as much as possible and aim to reduce the amount of waste produced in our value chain by taking further steps in the future.

 Reduce, reuse, and recycle are the three pillars of a circular economy.
 By collaborating closely with our business partners on product design, material consumption, and waste management, we can reduce our environmental and climate impacts.